What is involved in the creative process?

 All those publications, as well as educational research, suggest that we know enough about the creative process in order to be able to train individuals.
 After all, as educators ourselves, we should have faith in the view that the best position to take is that some improvement is possible for all individuals (J.P.Guilford, 1968).

-- ideas generation can promote better collaboration amongst colleagues (thus a better working atmosphere)
+…ideas generation can promote better collaboration amongst students (thus a better working atmosphere)

-- sharing out ideas can provide the basis for ongoing informal training and development
+…sharing out ideas can provide the basis for ongoing informal opportunities for language acquisition

-A basic condition is, of course, to be able to have regular meetings during which these activities may be tried.
-Here are some suggestions useful for teachers’ groups.
+Here are some suggestions useful for teachers.
 The activities are listed under the headings suggested by J.P.Guilford (1968) for convenience but, as readers may realize soon, many of them may develop more than one facet of the creative process.

 A. Activities promoting fluency (producing lots of ideas)

-- Brainstorming: e.g. List as many ways as you can of consolidating or revising vocabulary around a topic or theme in your syllabus (clothes, food, phrasal verbs, etc.).
+- Brainstorming: e.g. List as many ways as you can of cooking potatoes

-- Unusual uses: Take an activity in one of your coursebooks and try to think of as many other (even unusual) reasons for using it as you can – apart from the one it was designed for!!!
+- Unusual uses: Find an object and, in teams, think of as many unusual use for that object – apart from the one it was designed for!!!

 B. Activities promoting flexibility